GrahamBlanshard/WiseRadar/README.md

 :      This app is made free and open source by myself and carries no warranty to the interested users.
 You will download, compile and use this application at your own disgression.

 PLANNED CHANGES:
-:	- Add the GPS functionality
+:	- Essential menu functions (Appropriate disclaimer, etc.)
 :	- Pinch-zoom functionality
-:	- Essential menu functions (Appropriate disclaimer, etc.)
+:	- Predictive weather for location